mahcinek/ArticlesAuthors/README.md

 # Prerequisites

-Info about phoenix intalation can be found [here](https://phoenixframework.readme.io/docs/installation)
+Info about phoenix instalation can be found [here](https://phoenixframework.readme.io/docs/installation)

 # How to start